 - Emergency Shelters.
 AB 139 limits parking for emergency shelters based on staffing level only, not on shelter capacity.
 The City also requires a separation between two emergency shelters of at least 300 feet.
 AB 139 allows a maximum separation of 300 feet.
-Update the zoning standards for emergency shelters. - Supportive Housing.
+Update the zoning standards for emergency shelters.
+Evaluate and designate additional residential and/or mixed-use zoning districts where emergency shelters will be permitted by right and amend the Zoning Code to establish objective development standards pursuant to AB 2339.
+This new bill requires that the identified zones to meet at least one of the following: (1) vacant and zoned for residential use; (2) vacant and zoned for nonresidential use if the local government can demonstrate how the sites are located near amenities and services that serve people experiencing homelessness; or (3) nonvacant if the site is suitable for use as a shelter in the current planning period. - Supportive Housing.
 AB 2162 requires that supportive housing is permitted by right in multifamily and mixed-use residential zones, streamlines approval of housing with a minimum amount of supportive housing, and removes the requirement for CEQA analysis.
 While supportive housing is already by right in multifamily and mixed-use zones, the City will clarify process requirements for streamlined approval. - Single Room Occupancy.
 Unit sizes, spacing, parking requirements, and conditional use permitting may be a constraint to SRO production.
 The City will review and revise the zoning code and permit procedures to address constraints on SROs, including but not limited to unit sizes, parking, spacing and CUP requirements - Low Barrier Navigation Centers (LBNC).
-AB 101 (2019) defines "low barrier navigation centers" and requires local jurisdictions to permit them by right in zones that allow mixed-use development and nonresidential zones that permit multifamily uses, provided the facility meets certain standards.
-Update the Zoning Ordinance to contain provisions for LBNC. - -Employee Housing.
+AB 101 (2019) defines "low barrier navigation centers"5 and requires local jurisdictions to permit them by right in zones that allow mixed-use development and nonresidential zones that permit multifamily uses, provided the facility meets certain standards.
+Update the Zoning Ordinance to contain provisions for LBNC. - Employee Housing.
 The Employee Housing Act (Health and Safety Code Section 17021.5) requires local jurisdictions to consider employee housing providing accommodations for six or fewer employees as a single-family structure with a residential land use designation.
-Update the Zoning Code to include provisions related to employee housing.
+Update the Zoning Code to include provisions related to employee housing. - Farmworker Housing.
+The City's recently adopted 2021 General Plan does not include a land use designation for agricultural uses; however, section XI-10-40 of the Zoning Ordinances maintains standards for agricultural zones and three parcels in the city continue to be zoned A agricultural use.
+The City's Zoning Ordinance does not identify farmworker housing separately as a permitted use.
+Pursuant to the State Employee Housing Act, farmworker housing up to 36 beds or 12 units is considered an agricultural use to be similarly permitted as other agricultural uses in the same zones.
+Resolve the zoning for agriculturally zoned parcels.

-&lt;sup>5 Per AB 101, a low barrier navigation center is "a Housing First, low-barrier, service enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing."
+5 Per AB 101, a low barrier navigation center is "a Housing First, low-barrier, service enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing."